 Skip to search

-Order within 15 Hours 28 mins with Scheduled Delivery.
-If you place an order within this time, We will ship on Monday, Apr 27 2026.
-This delivery time is calculated by DHL & Fedex.
+Order within 11 Hours 24 mins with Scheduled Delivery.
+If you place an order within this time, We will ship Wednesday, Jun 17 2026.
+This delivery time is calculated by DHL and FedEx.
 You can check the exact delivery date on checkout page.

 Introducing a new product inspired by the original Speed Timer model, which features a highly original dial color